Overview

 Wyoming does not have specific mold legislation.
 However, the state has a Residential Rental Property Act (Wyoming Statutes Title 1, Chapter 21, Article 12) that establishes an implied warranty of habitability requiring landlords to maintain rental properties in a safe and habitable condition.
 While Wyoming is generally considered a landlord-friendly state with limited tenant protections, tenants can pursue judicial remedies if landlords fail to address conditions affecting health and safety, including mold.
 Notably, Wyoming does not allow rent withholding or repair and deduct remedies, and lacks anti-retaliation protections for tenants.
 [Wyoming Statutes Title 1, Chapter 21, Article 12 - Residential Rental Property]

 Depending on the facts, tenants may be able to terminate the lease if conditions become uninhabitable.
 Wyoming does not rely on a universal mold license, so independent inspectors and clear written scopes are especially important before remediation starts.
-Health concerns and black mold questions are common, but the legal and practical issue is still the moisture problem, the extent of damage, and whether repairs were handled correctly.
+In Wyoming, health departments may provide guidance or referrals, but private landlord mold disputes usually still turn on documentation, local code enforcement, and the remedies listed on this page.

 Start here for practical next steps, then review your state-specific legal details below.